 Keep in mind, though, many preschools offer a combination of academic and play-based activities.
 These programs don’t fit neatly into either category.

 Academic preschools more closely resemble typical schools.
 Teachers direct the classrooms and lead students through pre-planned lessons and activities on math, science, writing, and other subjects.
 Children are taught about letters, numbers, shapes, colours, and more.
 While children are given some playtime, the main focus is on structured learning.

-Play-based preschools are based on the belief that young children learn best through play.
+Play-based preschools (also called "play school") are based on the belief that young children learn best through play.
 Largely open-ended and minimally structured, play-based programs aim to develop social skills and a love of attending school.